Dear Friends and Neighbors,

 We are happy to report that even during challenging economic times, Crystal Lake continues to provide a positive environment to do business, and through partnerships with the Chamber of Commerce and Downtown Crystal Lake, our business community continues to thrive and grow.
 Proactive economic development programs, designed to encourage new businesses to come to Crystal Lake as well as to recognize and show appreciation for existing businesses, continues to be very gratifying and successful.

 The City’s premier Three Oaks Recreation Area, located on the pristine waters of a beautiful lake, offers many amenities including a beach, trails, a spray park, playground, scuba diving, concessions, pavilions and picnic sites with benches and grills.
 Also, various types of watercraft can be rented at the marina for fishing, paddling, kayaking, canoeing or just enjoying being out on the water.
-This year, a new cable/wakeboard park, “The Quarry”, will open on the north lake.
+Last year, a new cable/wakeboard park, “The Quarry”, opened on the north lake.
 We are very proud of Three Oaks Recreation Area, a true gem for generations of residents to enjoy all it has to offer.

 Another sparkling City gem, Historic Downtown Crystal Lake, is a destination spot for the region due to its historic charm, many and varied independent shops and restaurants, and of course, the Raue Center for the Arts, which again has an exciting line-up of entertainers and productions for this season.
 Downtown hosts many great events, including the summer Farmer’s Market, Sidewalk Sales, Ladies Nights, Johnny Appleseed Festival, Festival of Lights Holiday Parade, the Santa House, and a much more.
 Downtown is a friendly place for neighbors and visitors to shop, dine and gather, and there is something fun for every member of the family.
 There is also ample parking, including free parking in the downtown Metra train commuter lots on weekends.